 1) I was born in Vienna, Austria, and relocated to Glasgow, Scotland, in 2013 for grad school.
 I speak German, English and even a little bit of Danish!

 2) I have been writing and sharing my photographs as a freelance travel writer since 2013 – mostly for Travelettes.net, a travel website by and for women – but also for other publications such as Schottland Magazin, 60 Degrees North magazine, Volume magazine and restplatzboerse.at.

-3) My photography skills are entirely self-taught, and while I’m far from being a full-on professional, I love sharing my photo essays and photography tips with you!
-If you have any questions about my equipment or top tips, let me know!
+3) My photography skills are entirely self-taught, and I love sharing my photos and photography tips with you!
+If you have any questions about my equipment, let me know!

 4) I have been vegan since March 2017 and focus on providing vegan food options in my travel guides.
-In January 2018 I’m launching Glasgow Vegan Guide, a comprehensive online resource about vegan and vegan-friendly restaurants in Glasgow.
+In January 2018 I launched Glasgow Vegan Guide, a comprehensive online resource about vegan and vegan-friendly restaurants and businesses in Glasgow.